Budo & Bujutsu

 In modern times, the original interpretation of the meaning of bu has been somewhat altered.
 After the Meiji Restoration, when Japanese martial practices took on a more philosophical role, the radical “止” became commonly interpreted as, "to halt/stop".
 Therefore, the interpretation of bu became "to halt the spear".
 The connotations reflected a shift to the idea of restraining aggression, especially after WWII.

 In Japanese thought, there are two classifications of a craft.
 The first one I will discuss is jutsu (術).
 Jutsu translates to "art" or "science".
 Therefore bujutsu means "martial art" or "martial science".
 It pertains to all the technical aspects of the craft.
 It deals with the applications of the craft’s techniques and includes strategy and tactics.

 Functionality is the primary concern of bujutsu.
 The objective of training is to prepare the practitioner to prevail in physical combat with another person.
 Bujutsu emphasizes study of anatomy, physiology, striking, grappling, throws, joint locks, chokes, strangulations, etc. The training methods of a bujutsu will reflect the value placed upon the effective application of principles and execution of technique.

 The Meaning of "Budo"

 The second classification is that of do (道).
 Do is the Japanese adaptation of the Chinese concept of tao.
-The literal meaning of both words is "way" or "path" More subtly it implies a "way" or "path" to enlightenment in the Zen Buddhism tradition.
+The literal meaning of both words is "way" or "path".
+More subtly, it implies a "way" or "path" to enlightenment in the Zen Buddhist tradition.
 In modern times we could compare this concept to a lifestyle or a journey of self-actualization.